THE AUSTRALIAN NATIONAL RESEARCH AGENDA TO END VIOLENCE AGAINST WOMEN AND CHILDREN

 What are the research priorities?

-The co-design workshops identified nine priority areas of research that have been organised under three topics (systems and society; populations in focus; types and patterns of violence).
-Further suggestions for research are set out in detail in the full Australian National Research Agenda report (in press).
+The co-design workshops for the ANRA identified nine priority areas of research that have been organised under three topics (systems and society; populations in focus; types and patterns of violence).
+Further suggestions for research are set out in detail in the full Australian National Research Agenda report.

 Priority: Structural inequities